DannielLisardo/portfolio.netflix/README.md

-# Netflixmovies and TV shows data analysis using SQL
+# Netflix movies and TV shows data analysis using SQL